GeorgeHop/react-native-screens-swiper/README.md

 | isStaticPills | boolean | false | isStaticPills={true} | When you need static navigation without scroll |
 | style | object | | {pillContainer: {backgroundColor: 'black', height: 50}} | The styles object for styling the swiper details.
 More about styling in Custom styling step.|

+And you can use all other props for flat list.

 ## ToDo